vlfeat/matconvnet/doc/site/docs/install.md

                    'cudaMethod', 'nvcc')

-Note that at this point MatConvNet MEX files are linked *against the system CUDA libraries* instead of the one distributed with MATLAB.
-Hence, in order to use MatConvNet it is now necessary to allow MATLAB accessing the corresponding libraries.
+Note that at this point MatConvNet MEX files are linked *against the specified CUDA libraries* instead of the one distributed with MATLAB.
+Hence, in order to use MatConvNet it is now necessary to allow MATLAB accessing these libraries.
 On Linux and Mac, one way to do so is to start MATLAB from the command line (terminal) specifying the `LD_LIBRARY_PATH` option.
 For instance, on a Mac this may look like:

     $ LD_LIBRARY_PATH=/Developer/NVIDIA/CUDA-6.5/lib /Applications/MATLAB_R2014b.app/bin/matlab

+<a name='cudnn'></a>
 ### Compiling the CuDNN support

-MatConvNet supports the NVIDIA CuDNN library for deep learning (and in particular their fast convolution code).
+MatConvNet supports the NVIDIA <a href='https://developer.nvidia.com/cuDNN'>CuDNN library</a> for deep learning (and in particular their fast convolution code).
 In order to use it, obtain the
 [CuDNN Candidate Release 2](http://devblogs.nvidia.com/parallelforall/accelerate-machine-learning-cudnn-deep-neural-network-library).
 Note that only Candidate Release 2 has been tested so far (Candidate Release 1 will *not* work).
 Make sure that the CUDA toolkit matches the one in CuDNN (e.g. 6.5).
-This often means that the CUDA toolkit will *not* match the one used internally by MATLAB.
+This often means that the CUDA toolkit will *not* match the one used internally by MATLAB, such that the [compilation method](#nvcc) discussed above must be used.

 Unpack the CuDNN library binaries and header files in a place of you choice.
 In the rest of the instructions, it will be assumed that this is a new directory called `local/` in the `<MatConvNet>` root directory.
+For example, the directory structure on a Mac could look
+like:

+     COPYING
+     Makefile
+     Makefile.mex
+     ...
+     examples/
+     local/
+       cudnn.h
+       libcudnn.6.5.dylib
+       libcudnn.dylib
+       ...

 Use `vl_compilenn` with the `cudnnEnable,true` option to compile the library; do not forget to use `cudaMethod,nvcc` as, at it is likely,